-The symptoms of a TBI last longer for veterans than for civilians.
+The symptoms of a traumatic brain injuries last longer for veterans than for civilians.
 Some veterans are reported to have symptoms for up to two years after a TBI.
 Often, a veteran who experiences a mild TBI will recover completely.
 But it’s also possible for veterans to develop the many lasting symptoms even after a mild TBI including difficulty concentrating, memory loss, feeling dizzy, and getting angry easily.

 In January 2014, the VA issued a new regulation to help veterans receive benefits for a TBI.
 Veterans who suffer from a TBI and are diagnosed with one of five specific conditions now have an easier time receiving disability benefits.
 The VA recognizes the following diseases as “presumed service-connected” to TBIs:

-Number Two is seizures.
-The VA will recognize seizures if no cause has been found for them after the veteran experiences a moderate or severe TBI.
+2) Seizures: The VA will recognize seizures if no cause has been found for them after the veteran experiences a moderate or severe TBI.

-Number Three covers certain dementias.
-The VA will award benefits for these dementias if the veteran is diagnosed within 15 years following a moderate or severe TBI.
+3) Certain Types of Dementia: The VA will award benefits for these dementias if the veteran is diagnosed within 15 years following a moderate or severe TBI.

-Number Four is depression.
-The VA recognizes depression if it’s diagnosed within one year of a mild TBI or three years of a moderate or severe TBI.
+4) Depression: The VA recognizes depression if it’s diagnosed within one year of a mild TBI or three years of a moderate or severe TBI.

-And Number Five is hormone deficiency diseases.
-Certain diseases of the pituitary and hypothalamus glands are eligible for disability if they’re diagnosed within 12 months of a moderate or severe TBI.
+5) Hormone Deficiency Diseases: Certain diseases of the pituitary and hypothalamus glands are eligible for disability if they’re diagnosed within 12 months of a moderate or severe TBI.

 Depending on the extent of the injury, TBI vets are now eligible up to a 100% disability rating.
 If you believe you have suffered a service-related TBI but have been turned down for disability benefits by the VA, you have the right to appeal.
 Contact us at Cuddigan Law for a free evaluation of your situation.
 At Cuddigan Law you have a team of professionals in your corner who will fight for your rights.